-Launch Microsoft Visual Studio 2010 or Microsoft Visual C# 2010 Express (hereafter called VS) and follow these steps:
+Launch Microsoft Visual Studio or Microsoft Visual Studio Express (hereafter called VS) and follow these steps:

-- 1) Click File >> New project... - 2) Under "Installed Templates", expand the "Visual C#" tab and click on "Gadgeteer" - 3) Select ".NET Gadgeteer Application (NETMF 4.2)" - 4) Give a name to your project (for example "MyFirstMountaineerApp") and click OK
+- 1) Click File >> New project... - 2) Under Installed >> Templates, expand the Visual C# tab and click on Gadgeteer - 3) Select .NET Gadgeteer Application - 4) Give a name to your project (for example "MyFirstMountaineerApp") and click OK

-Note: the screenshots and menus are shown here for Visual C# 2010 Express and are slightly different for Visual Studio 2010.
+Note: the screenshots and menus are shown here for Visual Studio 2012 Express and can slightly differ for other versions.